 Learn more about this concept by visiting the link: Transistor as a device – Switch and Amplifier

 Semi-conducting materials make the working of transistor possible.
 Most of you must be familiar with electrically conductive and nonconductive materials.
 Metals are typically considered to be conductive.
 Things like plastics, wood, ceramics and glass are insulators, or non-conductive.
 A team of scientists discovered how to test certain types of crystals and utilize them as electronic control devices by exploiting their semi-conductive properties.

-The thermistor resistance drops and a higher share of supply voltage is dropped across R when heat is applied to the thermistor.
+- The thermistor resistance drops and a higher share of the supply voltage are dropped across R when the heat is applied to the thermistor.
 The base current rises followed by an increase in collector current.
 As a result, the bulb glows and siren sounds.

-These particular circuits are mainly used in fire alarm system.
+- These particular circuits are mainly used in the fire alarm system.

 - Integrated circuits consist of resistors, transistors, diodes and capacitors combined with a silicon wafer-thin chip, known as the microchip.

 - Integrated circuits consume less electrical energy, occupies a small space that reduces the circuit’s size and can be built at low cost.